Updated 1/13/2026

 Every few weeks, apply a complete fertilizer.
 The 3 numbers on the package representing nitrogen, phosphorus, and potassium (N-P-K) should be in a ratio of 1:1:1 or 1:2:2.
 Avoid fertilizers high in nitrogen.
 An analysis close to 10-10-10 or 5-10-10 is adequate.

-Although you could use chemical fertilizers, they tend to damage populations of beneficial microbes.
-But, until the soil warms up, microbes aren’t sufficiently active to break down the organic components into molecules the plants can absorb.
-That’s when I use chemical fertilizers, and then switch to organic products when the soil warms.
+Although you could use chemical fertilizers, they tend to damage populations of beneficial microbes when used frequently.
+But, until the soil warms to 50° F or higher, microbes aren’t sufficiently active to break down the organic components into molecules the plants can absorb.
+That’s when I use chemical fertilizers, and then switch to organic products when the soil warms up.
+Soil temperature rises quickly in spring, however, so I rarely need to use a chemical fertilizer.

 To help prevent disorders in developing potatoes, it’s recommended to apply smaller concentrations of fertilizer more frequently.